 Development of System

-The Superintendent shall recommend for approval by the Board and the Kentucky Department of Education an evaluation system, developed by an evaluation committee, for all certified employees below the level of District Superintendent, which is in compliance with and which shall be implemented consistent with applicable statute and regulation.1
+The Superintendent shall recommend for approval by the Board and the Kentucky Department of Education a personnel evaluation system, developed by an evaluation committee, for all certified employees below the level of District Superintendent, which is in compliance with and which shall be implemented consistent with applicable statute and regulation.1

 Purpose

-The purpose of the professional growth and effectiveness system shall be to: support and improve performance of all certified school personnel and to inform individual personnel decisions.
+The purpose of the personnel evaluation system shall be to: support and improve performance of all certified school personnel and to inform individual personnel decisions.

-The District may submit an alternative effectiveness evaluation system to the Kentucky Board of Education for approval.
+Frequency of Summative Evaluations

+At a minimum, summative evaluations shall occur annually for each teacher or other professional who has not attained continuing service status.
+Summative evaluations shall occur at least once every three (3) years for a teacher or other professional who has attained continuing service status, as well as principals, assistant principals, and other certified administrators.

 Reporting

-The District shall report to KDE the percentage of principals, assistant principals and teachers in each overall performance category and the percentage of tenured teachers on each professional growth plan level.
+Results of evaluations shall not be included in the accountability system under KRS 158.6455.

 Notification

 The evaluation criteria and evaluation process to be used shall be explained to and discussed with certified school personnel no later than the end of the evaluatee’s first thirty (30) calendar days of the school year as provided in regulation.